-Michael Scelfo is doing to seafood at Waypoint what he did to vegetables at Alden & Harlow in this airy, above-ground dining room with an awe-inspiring raw bar.
-The menu is a choose-your-own-adventure book of seafaring delights: Pizzas, pastas, sharing plates, and roasts-for-two provide endless combinations.
+At Waypoint, chef Michael Scelfo is doing for seafood what he did to vegetables at Alden & Harlow: Make flavors pop with often-local ingredients.
+The menu is a choose-your-own-adventure book featuring fruits de mer, from spicy Chopped Clam Pizza and silky, smoky Uni Bucatini to small plates and roasts to share.
+The airy, cool-neon-lit dining room has a raw bar dishing up punchy crudos and $1 oysters every Monday through Thursday evening.
 An absinthe-focused bar program, meanwhile, mixes cocktails that are every bit as inventive as they are potent.

 Forgive us if we also put Pammy’s on our guide to Central Square dining.
 Situated on Massachusetts Avenue between the two Red Line stops, this “new American trattoria” is well-worth walking a block beyond either well-worn square for great food.
 Chef Chris Willis is inspired by Italy in important ways, like hand-making pastas and sourcing excellent produce, proteins, wine and amari.
 In overlapping ways—see: spicy-gochujang Lumache Bolognese, a seasonal Hiramasa Crudo with vibrant citrus segments and green garlic tofu—this romantic, comfortably elegant restaurant embodies the best of Cambridge.